-The new framework (IFR/IFD) introduces a different approach for calculating the Minimum Capital Requirements, which dictates for Class 2 investment firms, that they are derived by taking the highest of the Fixed Overhead Requirement ("FOR"), the Permanent Minimum Capital Requirement ("PMCR") and the K-factors that apply to each investment firm.
+The IFR/IFD framework's approach for the calculation of the Minimum Capital Requirements for Class 2 investment firms such as Safecap, is by taking the highest of the Fixed Overhead Requirement ("FOR"), the Permanent Minimum Capital Requirement ("PMCR") and the K-factors that apply to the firm.

-5.1 Fixed overheads requirement (FOR)
+5.1 Fixed Overheads Requirement (FOR)

-The Company reports its Fixed Overhead requirements, to the Group CFO and some Senior Management members on a weekly basis and on a quarterly basis to the regulator.
-The Board of Directors and the Risk and Committee members are also informed about the fixed overhead requirements on a Quarterly basis, in which the Risk department shares with all members end of month results.
-The Company calculates its FOR by taking the one quarter of the fixed overhead expenses of the preceding year in accordance with the provisions of Article 13 of the IFR.
-The Fixed Overheads Requirement as at 31 December 2021 amounted to \$3.733K.
+The Company reports its Fixed Overhead Requirements to the Group CFO and some Senior Management members on a weekly basis and on a quarterly basis to the regulator.
+The Board of Directors and the Risk & Compliance Committee members are also informed about the FOR on a quarterly basis, when the Risk department shares with all members end of month results.

+Safecap calculates its FOR by taking the one quarter of its fixed overhead expenses of the preceding year in accordance with the provisions of Article 13 of the IFR.
+The Fixed Overheads Requirement as at 31 December 2022 amounted to \$5.643K.